With counselling and mindfulness I work with adults, from teens to beyond retirement to…

 “Experience is not what happens to you; it’s what you do with what happens to you.”

-By 2011, having taken time out, I was qualified and in 2012 I began my private practice – Moments of Muddle, for when life doesn’t make sense.
+By 2011 I qualified.
+In 2012 I began my private practice – Moments of Muddle, because life just doesn’t always make sense.

 In 2014-18 I’d agreed to co-ordinate a BACP Private Practice Regional Network Group.
 Handing back the role, I was grateful for the experience and the pleasure of meeting so many other local contacts in the profession.